 |ISM3011C||Essentials of Management Information Systems|

-This course covers the management and use of information technology (IT) in organizations with an emphasis on how IT impacts operations and decision-making.
+This course covers the management and use of information technology (IT) in organizations with an emphasis on how management information systems impact business operations and decision-making.
+The impact of management information systems on business strategy and initiatives will be explored within an entrepreneurial, global context.
+Topics will include ethical and social issues, hardware and software, applications, networking, databases and telecommunications.

 |ISM3013||Using and Managing Business Information Systems|